Ferritin is an indication of the amount of iron in storage in your body.

 One of the primary symptoms of iron deficiency is decreased energy levels or fatigue.

-This is felt to secondary to several factors:
+This is felt to be secondary to several factors:

 Low iron levels likely contribute to decreased energy production and efficiency in enzymatic processes.